Jayski's Silly Season Site: History

-Logo of Jayski Silly Season Site used prior to 2017.
+1996–2007: Independent years

 Adamczyk created the site in 1996 and used his moniker from his time in the military, Jayski, to brand the site.
 On December 3, 1999, Adamczyk quit his job as a computer programmer for the Federal Aviation Administration to work on the site full-time.
 Two years later, Jayski's content began to be featured on Knight Ridder's racing website, That's Racin'.
 That freed Adamczyk from several business commitments (such as advertising), and enabled him to focus solely on creating content, and hosting external links to newspaper and magazine stories on the NASCAR world.
 In January 2004, sports network ESPN began to host Jayski.

+2007–2019: ESPN ownership

 In early April 2007, as part of its renewed interest in NASCAR following re-acquisition of broadcasting rights, ESPN purchased Jayski.com.
 Jayski underwent a stylistic overhaul in August 2009.
 The site was redesigned in early 2017, becoming part of ESPN.com, but Adamczyk continues to operate the site on a daily basis with a staff of two.

 Jayski's Silly Season Site was featured in Time's The 50 Best Websites of 2011.
 Jayski ran a podcast until 2013.
 Adamzcyk had later expanded the Jayski staff to include two other employees to compile information about NASCAR.

 On January 28, 2019, ESPN ceased operations of Jayski.
 The move was part of a wider exodus from NASCAR for ESPN, which also let go of reporters Ricky Craven and Bob Pockrass over the 2019 offseason.
 Many within the NASCAR community expressed gratitude for the two-plus decades that Jayski ran online.

+2019–present: NASCAR Digital Media partnership

 The domain of jayski.com was acquired back from ESPN in April 2019, and a partial site was rolled out while the search for a new web host partner began.
 A full site, now hosted by NASCAR Digital Media, was revealed on May 12, 2019.

+On the website's 30th anniversary on August 26, 2026, the Jayski staff announced that they were considering developing a mobile app for the website in the future.